 2. TARGETS OF THE DEMOCRATIC REVOLUTION

-President Gonzalo teaches us that there are three targets of the democratic revolution: imperialism, bureaucratic capitalism and semi-feudalism, with one of them being the principal target according in which the revolution crosses takes place.
+Chairman Gonzalo teaches us that there are three targets of the democratic revolution: Imperialism, bureaucratic capitalism and semi-feudalism, with one of them being the principal target according to the moment in which the revolution takes place.
 Today, in the period of the agrarian war, the principal target is semi-feudalism.

-Imperialism, mainly Yankee, because for us it is the principal imperialism that dominates and that tries to ensure its dominance more and drives home our situation as a semi-colonial country; but we must also ward off penetration by Russian social-imperialism and of the other imperialist powers.
-We must use the various factions of the old state to sharpen their contradictions and isolate the principal enemy in order to defeat it.
-Bureaucratic capitalism is the constant obstacle of the democratic revolution that acts to maintain semi-feudalism and semi-colonialism at the service of imperialism.
-And semi-feudalism that subsists today with new modalities but that still constitutes the basic problem of the country.
+Imperialism, mainly Yankee, because for us it is the principal imperialism that dominates and that tries to ensure its dominance more and drives home our situation as a semi-colonial country, but we must also ward off penetration by Russian social-imperialism and of the other imperialist powers.
+We must use the various factions of the old State to sharpen their contradictions and isolate the principal enemy in order to strike at it.
+Bureaucratic capitalism is the constant barrier of the democratic revolution; it acts to maintain semi-feudalism and semi-colonialism at the service of imperialism.
+And so is semi-feudalism that subsists today under new modalities but which still constitutes the basic problem of the country.

 3. TASKS OF THE DEMOCRATIC REVOLUTION